Monday, September 6th, 2010

 (Courtesy of Cindy Lowe, email of 23 October 2007).

-26 April 1752 Old Tennant Church: "George Eagger" baptized (his son) Daniel (on this day), both of which "the mother not joining."
+1752 April 26 – (Old) Tennant Church: "George Eagger" baptized (his son) Daniel (on this day), both of which "the mother not joining."

 (From "History of the Old Tennent Church," by Rev. Frank R. Symmes, 1904)

-22 September 1752 – Will of Henry Perrine of Cranberry, Middlesex County named Wife, Martha and children: Henry, Anthony, Nancey, John, William, Joseph, Martha, and James.
+1752 September 22 - Middlesex County, New Jersey: Will of Henry Perrine of Cranberry, Middlesex County named Wife, Martha and children: Henry, Anthony, Nancey, John, William, Joseph, Martha, and James.
 Executors were his wife, John Perrine, and Peter Perrine.
 Witnesses were John Davison, George Eggers, James Farrill.
 Proved 6 March 1753.
 Inventory on 3 March 1753 included a farm of 80 acres in Upper Freehold, Monmouth County, a farm of 80 acres and another 96 acres in Middlesex County.

 (Courtesy of Cindy Lowe, email of 1 March 2007)

-On 12 July 1755, an inventory was entered stating "a true inventory (was) taken of the Goods and Chatels, Bills and Bonds of William Collard, Co-wainer deceased in the county of Monmouth, signed Timothy Loyd, Garit Wachef, and Elijah Colard – Administrator.
+1755 July 12 – Monmouth County: An inventory was entered stating "a true inventory (was) taken of the Goods and Chatels, Bills and Bonds of William Collard, Co-wainer deceased in the county of Monmouth, signed Timothy Loyd, Garit Wachef, and Elijah Colard – Administrator.
 Entered 24 March 1756.
 On another page, Elijah Collard was named a son of William Collard.

 (Filed at New State Archives, William Collard, Monmouth County, N.J., Intestate #2057-2058M, 1755)

-Comment.
-On this William Collard probate is an excellent signature by "George Eggers" and is similar to his signature in 174/50 at the Old Tennant Church.
-"George Eggers of Morris County" is not understood.
+Comment: On this William Collard probate is an excellent signature by "George Eggers" and is similar to his signature in 1749/50 at the Old Tennant Church.
+"George Eggers of Morris County" is not understood, but he may be moving about as a blacksmith.
 An earlier 31 August 1752 list of Freeholders of Morris County, New Jersey had no Eggers entries.

-(From Colonial and Revolutionary Morris County," by Theodore Thayers, 1975).
-Also, he does not appear on the 13 July 1753 Somerset County, New Jersey list of freeholders.
+Colonial and Revolutionary Morris County," by Theodore Thayers, 1975.
+Also, George Eggers does not appear on the 13 July 1753 Somerset County, New Jersey list of freeholders.

 (Plaintiff) Laird, William – (Defendant) George Eggers